-Today’s post is from Mercedes Vega, a resident blogger for the TU Office of Admission.
-Mercedes is a senior Education major from Surprise, AZ.
+Today’s blog is from Mercedes Vega, a senior Education major from Surprise, Ariz.

 As the new school year began, I had to finally accept reality and acknowledge that this is my senior year at The University of Tulsa.
 I really wish I could tell you where all the time has gone between my first day as a freshman and my last first day of college, but it is a mystery.
 I have loved every moment at TU, and when I say that, I’m sure some may roll their eyes and think, “Here is yet another girl that says she loves her school, and she probably likes it just fine, but does she really love it?”
 The answer to that is, YES, I LOVE my school.

 TU became my home the moment I arrived on campus.
 I have my favorite spots that will always be familiar, regardless of how much things change in my life or around the school.
 The steps of McFarlin Library are one of those spots.
 I find the steps to be the best place to read for class, watch the sunset, catch up with friends, and dream about the future.
 In fact, after I got out of class on the first day this year, I marched right up those steps and started reading.
 I got to watch people walk by on their way to and from their first few classes of the semester.
 And I savored the moment.

 There were many times during freshman year that my suite mates and I would do homework on the steps.
 So much has changed in four years and yet the steps are my constant happy place.

 Today’s post comes to us from Charity Barton, a sophomore from Tulsa, Okla.
 Charity is majoring in Communications with a minor in Spanish.

 The weekend is quickly approaching and that means football season will soon begin.
 Last year as a freshman I really enjoyed going to the games.
 Sweating, shivering, and cheering on my fellow classmates was always a great way to end the week.